-STEP#2: Mix together the dry Ingredients
+Step#2: Mix together the dry Ingredients

 There are a lot of ways to measure flour, but for all my recipes I use the scoop method.
 So I scoop my measuring cup into my canister and shake off the access.
 So no packing down.
-Keep it light and your muffins will thank you!
+Keep it loose and your muffins will thank you!

 Then gently stir the dry ingredients into the wet ingredients, in thirds, with a wire whisk.
 Nothing against wooden spoons, but I find it's easy to over mix that way.
 If you over-mix muffin batter, you'll end up with tough muffins!
 A wire whisk will combine the flour gently and quickly so you won't be tempted to over mix.

-STEP#3: Add the Strawberries!
+Step#3: Add the Strawberries

 Other great combinations include: